From big days out in Yosemite to indoor competition bouldering, we’ve identified the best climbing shoes to help you

-As climbing’s popularity boom continues, the demand for high-performance climbing gear is greater than ever before.
-While a climbing rope and a bouldering crash pad are not required items for brand new climbers, a pair of shoes is essential from the get-go.
+As the climbing popularity boom continues, the demand for high-performance climbing gear is greater than ever before.
+While a climbing rope and a bouldering crash pad are not required items for brand-new climbers, a pair of shoes is essential from day one.

 Thanks to recent innovations, the climbing shoe market now includes a vast range of brands and models that aim to accommodate various foot shapes and specialized climbing styles.
-Need a shoe for indoor training sessions?
+Need a shoe for training sessions in the gym?
 No problem.
 Looking for a style that will elevate your heel hooking ability?
 There’s a shoe for that, too.

 On this list, we’ve divided our recommendations into many specific categories to help you efficiently identify the best shoes for your climbing needs.
-We’ve also included a comprehensive buyer’s guide that will help you navigate the complex realm of climbing shoes and make an informed purchase.
+We’ve also included a comprehensive buyer’s guide and a comparison chart that will help you navigate the complex realm of climbing shoes and make an informed purchase.

 Scroll through to see all of our recommended buys or jump to the category you’re looking for: